MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2_sample_uwp.md

 <!-- ====================================================================== -->
-## Step 6 - Build and run the project using the initial NuGet packages
+## Step 6 - Build and run the project using pre-installed packages

 Solution Explorer shows the **webview2_sample_uwp** project: